Facing Property Crime Charges That Could Ruin Your Record? A Nashville Property Crimes Lawyer Can Help

 If you are convicted of one of these property crimes, you may end up paying thousands of dollars in fines and spending several years in prison.

-Remember, the penalties you could face for a property crime conviction in Tennessee will depend on the value of the damaged property and the nature of the alleged offense.
+Remember, the penalties you could face for a property crime conviction will depend on the value of the damaged property and the nature of the alleged offense.

-If you do not have the time to fight property crime charges, we highly recommend working with a knowledgeable property crimes lawyer in Tennessee.
+If you do not have the time to fight property crime charges, we highly recommend working with a knowledgeable property crimes lawyer.

 Here are the penalties for property crimes in Tennessee:

-- Arson – Arson is a Class C felony in Tennessee.
+- Arson – Arson is a Class C felony.
 Therefore, the possible penalties for arson are 3 to 15 years in prison and up to $10,000 in fines.

 - Vandalism – The severity of the punishment will depend on the value of the property.
 The possible penalties for vandalism are up to 30 years in prison and up to $25,000 in fines.